nirajregar7-cmd/sanwarapp/replit.md

 The server follows a RESTful API design built with Express.js and TypeScript.
 The architecture separates concerns through distinct modules: route handlers for API endpoints, storage services for database operations, and middleware for cross-cutting concerns like authentication and request logging.
 The application uses a service-oriented approach where business logic is encapsulated in service classes, promoting code reuse and maintainability.

 ### Database Design
 The application uses PostgreSQL as the primary database with Drizzle ORM for type-safe database operations.
+The enhanced schema now includes:

+**Core Tables:**
+- users, salons, services, working hours, time slots, bookings, reviews

+**New Enhancement Tables (Added Jan 2025):**
+- staff: Salon employee management with roles and photos
+- wallets: Customer wallet system for referral credits
+- walletTransactions: Audit trail for all wallet activities
+- referrals: Referral program tracking with rewards
+- platformStats: Real-time platform statistics for landing page

-The schema includes tables for users, salons, services, working hours, time slots, bookings, and reviews.
-The database design supports multi-tenancy through owner-based data isolation and includes session storage for authentication.
-Key relationships include salon-to-owner (one-to-many), salon-to-services (one-to-many), and booking relationships that connect customers, salons, services, and time slots.
+The database design supports multi-tenancy through owner-based data isolation, includes session storage for authentication, and now supports advanced features like staff management, referral programs, and wallet systems with full transaction tracking.

 ### Authentication System
 Authentication is implemented using Replit's OpenID Connect (OIDC) provider with Passport.js for session management.
 The system uses express-session with PostgreSQL session storage for persistent login state.
 User roles are differentiated at the application level with "customer" and "salon_owner" types, enabling role-based access control throughout the application.